School of Human Ecology

 Interdisciplinary Studies in Human Ecology (Inter-HE)

-The Department of Interdisciplinary Studies in Human Ecology offers two majors: a major in Family, Consumer and Community Education, and a major in Community and Nonprofit Leadership.
+The Department of Interdisciplinary Studies in Human Ecology offers two majors: a major in community and nonprofit leadership and a major in family, consumer and community education.
 These majors provide a broad-based interdisciplinary education and a set of applied methodologies that prepare leaders and educators for family-human issues-community focused programming, teaching and coordinating responsibilities.
 These positions are found in education and in community, nonprofit, human services and business settings.
 The majors include general studies requirements in humanities, social sciences and natural sciences; specialized emphasis in human ecology areas; and attention to both education and community change processes.

 Certificate programs are optional and are not required for graduation.
-UW-Madison-sponsored programs that may be relevant for Interdisciplinary program students include:
+UW–Madison-sponsored programs that may be relevant for studentsin the interdisciplinary program student include:

 The UW–Madison Leadership Certificate Program is sponsored by the Center for Leadership and Involvement.
 For more information, see Leadership Certificate.